 What can Pinterest marketing do for your business?
 It can drive organic traffic, increase conversion rates and position your company amongst some of the most trusted brands.
 However, you need a well-thought out strategy in order for it to actually work, ideally one tailored to the unique needs of your business.

-Below, we outline how to start a successful Pinterest marketing plan from scratch (or nearly scratch) for your business.
+Below, we outline how to create a Pinterest marketing strategy and plan from scratch (or nearly scratch) for your business.
+Once you have worked through the content you will know how to use Pinterest for marketing.
 It’s time to leverage the untapped potential of this platform and start seeing results!

 The platform allows users to post (pin) original content, or save them directly from other websites and blogs on the internet.
 This results in a theme-based gallery, also known as a Pinterest board.